benz1221/pi-node-instruction/(EN)-New-instructions-for-docker-desktop-with-wsl2-(windows-2004).md

+# ATTENTION!!
+IF YOU HAVE DOCKER DESKTOP OR TOOLBOX UNINSTALL ALL BEFORE CONTINUE WITH SET UP BELOW!!
-Win 10 home,pro .... + WSL2 + Docker desktop First update win to version 2004
+## Win 10 home,pro .... + WSL2 + Docker desktop First update win to version 2004

 and then follow the steps
 Use first – powershell admin – command (just copy paste)